-3.10.3.2.1.
-1 l Topics Subcommittee shall be a permanent tee of the Undergraduate Curriculum Committee.
-3.10.3.2.2.
-Undergradu the Associa ip (5): three faculty who are members of the late Curriculum Committee, one of whom shall chair; ate Vice President for Curriculum, Assessment and on and the Associate Vice President for Enrollment or 3.10.3.2.3.
-Function 3.10.3.2.
-3.1.
+- 3.10.3.2.1.
+The Special Topics Subcommittee shall be a permanent subcommittee of the Undergraduate Curriculum Committee. - 3.10.3.2.2.
+Membership (5): three faculty who are members of the Undergraduate Curriculum Committee, one of whom shall chair; the Associate Vice President for Curriculum, Assessment and Accreditation and the Associate Vice President for Enrollment or designee.

+3.10.3.2.3.
+Function

+3.10.3.2.3.1.
 The Subcommittee shall review course proposals identified as 296, 496, 580, and 596, and General Studies 250, 350, and 550.
 Courses numbered 550, 580, and 596 shall be forwarded to the Graduate Council for an additional review.
 Although the Subcommittee may apply different criteria to these, it shall retain the same standards of regular courses.

-3.10.3.2.
-3.2.
+3.10.3.2.3.2.
 The Subcommittee shall encourage experimental and interdisciplinary courses.